andifalk/microservices-auth-authz-spring-security/lab1/README.md

 For configuring a resource server the important entries are _issuer-uri_ and _jwk-set-uri_.
 For a resource server only the correct validation of a JWT token is significant, so it only needs to know where to load the public key from to validate the token signature.
+In case of the Spring Authorization Server it is the entry for ```"jwks_uri": "http://localhost:9000/oauth2/jwks"```.

 If you specify the _spring.security.oauth2.resourceserver.jwt.issuer-uri_ instead then when starting the server application it reads the _jwk-set-uri_ from the provided openid configuration.
 If you do not want to check this on application start just use the _jwk-set-uri_ property.